 These consumer concerns are heightened by recent information that Dayton Power and Light may be seeking a change in the law, possibly for adding to this Bill, to allow for shoring up its finances by charging consumers.
 (Please see the attached Dayton Daily News story, dated November 15, 2016.)
 Such a change in the law should be rejected.
 Consumers should be protected from subsidizing DP&L and/or its unregulated affiliated companies.
 Since the inception of electric competition in Ohio, DP&L and other electric utilities have already charged Ohioans a lot of money-too much money-in subsidies.
-Please see the attached subsidy scorecard showing these subsidies.
-Also, note that Ohio Revised Code section 4909.16 already contains a statute allowing the PUCO to consider both utility and consumer requests for assistance in financial emergencies.
-If such a change in the law is to be considered by the legislature, it should be done in a stand-alone bill with a full public hearing process and not rushed in this limited post-election session.
+Please see the attached "subsidy scorecard" showing these subsidies.
+Also, note that

+Ohio Revised Code section 4909.16 already allows the PUCO to consider both utility and consumer requests for assistance in financial emergencies, as follows: